-The Moose Hide Campaign is a grassroots movement of Aboriginal and non-Aboriginal Men who are standing up against violence towards women and children.
+The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous Men who are standing up against violence towards women and children.
 Wearing this moose hide signifies your commitment to honour, respect, and protect the women and children in your life and to work together with other men to end violence against women and children.
 Their vision is to spread the Moose Hide Campaign to organizations, communities, and governments throughout Canada.
 The Public Service Alliance of Canada North encourages all our members and the public to support the Moose Hide Campaign and respect women by wearing a piece of hide on your coat.

 Read more about the Moose Hide Campaign here.